 Pre-determined use scenario, test conditions

+The type of cycle to be used shall comply with either EN 285 or EN 13060, according to the volume stated by the procurer.

+EV definition for EN 13060 or EN 285 compliant sterilizer

+EV=E/V (kWh/liter)

+E=Energy consumption in kWh per cycle run with empty chamber

+V=Maximum usable volume of sterilizer in liter.

+EW definition for EN 13060 or EN 285 compliant sterilizer:

+EW=EM/M (kwh/kg)

+EM=Energy consumption in kWh per cycle with test load M (kg)

+M=Test metal load as stated by the supplier (kg)

+For EN 13060 compliant sterilizer the test load is the maximum metal load stated by the supplier (kg).

+For EN 285 compliant sterilizer the test load is 15 kg metal load x STE (while STE is the maximum usable volume stated by the manufacturer)

+Note: The metal used in the test load shall be stainless steel according to EN 10088-1.

+Note: The energy performance data are valid for a 134 oC wrapped goods cycle

+The sterilizer shall be pre-heated and ready to use.

+The test shall be performed with active drying.

 The tests shall be carried out in a room that has an air speed close to the product under test of ≤0,5 m/s, according to the standard EN 50564:2011; 4.2 Test room, or equivalent.
 The ambient temperature shall be maintained at (23 ± 2) °C throughout the test.

 The power measurement device shall be calibrated with traceability document, i.e. a document which describes the method of calibration which shows that the measuring device is calibrated according to prevailing standards and that the calibration can be traced.